djfurman/djfurman.github.io/_posts/20180407_prototyping_for_pennies.md

 Sure!

-You can do this with AWS native [cloud formation templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html) (JSON or YAML files that direct resource creation) but I find them hard to follow and debug.
+You can do this with AWS native [cloud formation templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html) (JSON or YAML files that direct resource creation), but I find them hard to follow and debug.

-I could walk you through the AWS console (it's trivially simple) but my screen-shots would go out of date eventually and that would be frustrating, plus infrastructure as code is so cool!
+I could walk you through the AWS console (it's trivially simple) but my screen-shots would go out of date eventually which would be frustrating, plus infrastructure as code is so cool!

 Instead, here's a [Terraform](https://www.terraform.io/) example - which I think is much easier to understand.
-If you don't have Terraform installed visit their page or if you have a Mac running [homebrew](https://brew.sh/) just run `brew install terraform`.
+If you don't have Terraform installed, visit their page or if you have a Mac running [homebrew](https://brew.sh/) just run `brew install terraform`.

+Then, just create the following in a file called `*.tf`, for example `prototype.tf`

 ```hcl
 provider "aws" {